JAMolina90/OpenFOAM_Artery/README.md

 ## Installation

-To use the solver, copy the directory passiveScalarpisoFoam in your personal  and execute:
+To use the solver, copy the directory passiveScalarpisoFoam to your working directory and execute:
    ```bash
    cd passiveScalarpisoFoam
    wmake